 We definitely understand the motivation for low-code, but sacrificing source-code control is a mistake.
 In my mind, its simply about permutations – no low-code vendor can anticipate all the possible permutations that a system will require.

-Also, the current low code platforms rely on NoSQL.
-Since NoSQL does not support data normalization, it seems beyond the scope of NoSQL to build general applications with it; this seems to be a major deficiency and a major source of technical debt.
+Also, many low code platforms rely on NoSQL.
+Since NoSQL does not support data normalization natively, it seems beyond the scope of NoSQL to build general applications with it; this seems to be a major deficiency and a major source of technical debt.

-Citizen developers can get out of the gate very quickly with solutions like Bubble.io, but as a client shared recently with me, the more the application grows beyond a very simple application – the number of entities grow – unanticipated and essentially unpredictable bugs start to appear due to the lack of normalization.
 Apparently, the fix for this is to handle the normalization at the application layer – all without access to the underlying source code.

+Citizen developers can get out of the gate very quickly with solutions like Bubble.io, but as a client shared recently with me, the more the application grows beyond a very simple application – the number of entities grow – unanticipated, unpredictable bugs start to appear and essentially require hacking, 3rd-party plugins, or various tricks to fix.

 Fortunately, Splicer offers a solution for the low-code conundrum by unlocking low-code productivity on open-source stacks.